 - Energy auditor education and certification to provide BPI-2400 compliant energy audits in your locality.
-The eligible energy auditor certifications are listed in Appendix A. Energy auditors trained under this offering should be required to perform at least 5 home energy audits within your locality by the end of the sub-grant performance period which meet the home energy audit requirements in Appendix A, including the additional reporting requirements. - Programs for public education including training or workshops for residents and contractors performing work in your locality - Programs to partner with local non-profits and community organizations to support MEO activities focused on weatherization, efficiency retrofits and technologies, and installations - Support additional staff capacity for conducting energy MEO, such as hiring and training an energy coach or outreach coordinator - Offer free home energy audits to promote interest in energy upgrades (please refer to Appendix A for home energy audit requirements)
+The eligible energy auditor certifications are listed in Appendix A. Energy auditors trained under this offering should be required to perform at least 5 home energy audits within your locality by the end of the subgrant performance period which meet the home energy audit requirements in Appendix A, including the additional reporting requirements. - Programs for public education including training or workshops for residents and contractors performing work in your locality

-• Pay for services provided by Virginia Energy's contracted MEO vendor for the Virginia One Stop Shop initiative, including website content, emails, social media posts, and digital ads to inform your community about the incentives, rebates, and technologies that can help improve the comfort and efficiency of their residence or business.
-You may also consider targeted direct mail or public signage as part of the MEO services or include marketing contracted with this vendor as part of any of the other eligible activities, such as marketing free home energy audits or marketing energy auditor education and certification programs.
+- Programs to partner with local non-profits and community organizations to support MEO activities focused on weatherization, efficiency retrofits and technologies, and installations - Support additional staff capacity for conducting energy MEO, such as hiring and training an energy coach or outreach coordinator - Offer free home energy audits to promote interest in energy upgrades (please refer to Appendix A for home energy audit requirements) - Fund MEO services, including website content, emails, social media posts, and digital ads to inform your community about the incentives, rebates, and technologies that can help improve the comfort and efficiency of their residence or business.
+You may also consider targeted direct mail or public signage as part of the MEO services or include marketing of any of the other eligible activities, such as marketing free home energy audits or marketing energy auditor education and certification programs.